shopware/docs/guides/hosting/infrastructure/elasticsearch/elasticsearch-setup.md

 SHOPWARE_ADMIN_ES_INDEX_PREFIX=sw-admin
 ```

-Also the CLI Commands can be used as below:
+Also the CLI commands can be used as below:

 ```bash
 bin/console es:admin:index